Teaching Groups and the Timetable

 Students joining in Year 7 will be in their tutor group (a mixed ability group) for most of their lessons.
 We feel this enables them to settle in to the school effectively, and move around the school with the same group of people.
 The exceptions to this are Maths and PE.
 In Maths, students are assessed when they join the school (we don’t rely on the KS2 scores) and from October half term are then placed into sets across two tiers, called express and core.
 Around half the year are in each tier and classes are mixed ability within each tier.
 These sets are selected based on who we think students will learn best with, given their current level of knowledge and understanding.
 At KS3 we often find students arrive with vastly different experiences of Mathematics from primary school, so once they have settled in they are then separated into sets, to allow them to develop at the appropriate pace for them.
 This also reflects the tiered system for mathematics examinations.
 Students are also set in PE.
 This allows students to access sport at a level which is appropriate for them, and ensures that there can be a real focus on enjoyment and participation.

-In years 8 and 9, this mixed approach continues, with students set in PE and Maths but otherwise in mixed ability groups.
+In years 8 and 9, this mixed approach continues, with students set in PE and Maths.
+In Science one express group exists in each population (Arks and Royals), whilst the majority of students continue to be taught Science in mixed ability groups.
+All other subjects are taught in mixed ability groups.
 In English, the opportunity for a variety of viewpoints, opinions and approaches can be enormously beneficial.
-We also feel that students benefit from being in mixed ability groups in science at KS3, where they can thrive on an enjoyment of the subject and an engagement in practical activities and experiments.

-Once students reach KS4, setting continues in Maths and PE, and is introduced in Science and English.
-This reflects partly the tiers of entry (students will take their GCSE exam at either foundation or higher level for Science / Maths), but also a focus on ensuring that students can achieve the best possible grade for them in their final exam.
+Once students reach KS4, setting continues in Maths and PE, and is introduced fully in Science and in English.
+In Science and Maths this partly reflects the tiers of entry (students will take their GCSE exam at either foundation or higher level), but also a focus on ensuring that students can achieve the best possible grade for them in their final exam.
 Other ‘options’ subjects are mixed ability: partly because the timetable does not allow these groups to be set in the same way as core subjects, and partly because option subjects lend themselves to a mixed ability approach.

 All KS5 groups are mixed ability.